dusanmitrovic-dev/xof-calculator/README.md

         - [ ] Calculate commands
             - [ ] Even tho set not displaying it for `calculate`
             - [x] (v0.27.0) `total` parameters set
+    - [ ] Add detailed help messages for all commands

 ### Display Enhancements